jmsiro/jmsiro/README.md

 ### Hi there 👋

-I am a 10 year experienced accountant who decided to leave his safe spot to pursue his dream of making a living from what he is excited about.
-I am hungry for knowledge and eager to be part of a field that is moving forward constantly.
+I am an accountant, after 10 years working in the field I realized that this is not where I want to be.
+I decided to start all over again to become a developer, a career that passions me, makes me move forward and leaves me always wanting more.
+I am hungry for knowledge,  willing to grow and be part of a field that is constantly evolving.

 - 🔭 I’m currently working in a software delopment company as Manager in the accounting and finance department
 - 🌱 I’m currently learning Programming foundamentals, Python and web development with Django.
+Also, AWS foundamentals.

 - 📫 How to reach me: jmsiro@gmail.com - +54 9 358 5088543